DFE-Digital/increasing-internet-access-design-history/app/posts/2020-12-11-fe-providers.md

 - TechSource
 - the Google Form for requesting devices for specific circumstances

-At a high-level, the types of further education providers are:
+At a high-level, the types of further education providers are either increasing allocation to an existing school or are equivalent to a Single Academy Trust (don’t belong to a Local Authority).
-- a sixth form thats part of a school or academy – no new entities, just increased allocation
-- a sixth form college that belongs to a Local Authority – equivalent to a school
-- a sixth form college that belongs to a Trust – equivalent to a school
-- FE provider – equivalent to a Single Academy Trust
-- FE provided by a Local Authority – equivalent to a Single Academy Trust

-To add schools with sixth forms and further education providers to our service we need to adapt some content.

 ### Conditional content